Campus Pollution Prevention

 Campus Climate Action Toolkit - Helps colleges and universities take steps toward more climate-friendly operations.
 An organized approach and instructions are offered for collecting and analyzing data, calcualting emissions (using an MS Excel-based spreadsheet calculator ), setting goals, and forming and implementing a plan.
 It also offers links and case studies to several institutions who have implemented the plan.
 The tool captures emissions from a variety of sources, including heating, cooling, electricity, steam, and transportation.
 If institutions become Clean Air - Cool Planet Partners, they can contribute content and suggest edits or format changes so that the resource is owned and maintained by its primary audience and users.

 basic workbook to get started.
-It is based on the experience of the first few
+It is based on the experience of the first few colleges in

 the country to purchase renewable energy..."
 Includes case studies.